-Get It Done With MySQL 5, Chapter 1.
+Get It Done With MySQL 5&Up, Chapter 1.
 Copyright © Peter Brawley and Arthur Fuller 2010.
 All rights reserved.

 If you come to this chapter in a big hurry to start your project, then while reading here, start at Step 1 of this how-to outline.

-This chapter introduces relational databases and the concepts underlying them.
+This chapter introduces relational databases and the concepts they depend on.
 What is a database, a database server, a database client, a table, a row, a column?
-How do we map problems to these things, and why?
+How do we map problems to these objects, and why?
 What is a join, a query, a transaction?
-Skim this chapter if you know these fundamentals; if not, take your time to make sure that you grasp this material before venturing further.
+If you know these fundamentals, or if you'll be using MySQL only as a non-relational document store, feel free to skim this chapter; otherwise take your time to make sure that you grasp this material before venturing further.
 We need the concepts and the terminology.

 Databases are lists of lists.

 Even if you think you've never designed a database in your life, you already

 have hundreds of them: lists of people and their addresses and phone

 numbers, of favourite web addresses, of your insured items and insurance

 policies, of what to do tomorrow, of bills to pay, of books to read.